acktie/Acktie-Mobile-iOS-Barcode-Reader/documentation/index.md

 ## Description

 This module allows for a quick integration of a barcode reader into your Appcelerator Mobile application.
-The barcode reading ability comes in three scanning modes and supports may barcode standards.
+The barcode reading ability comes in two scanning modes and supports many barcode standards.

 *  Scan from Camera Feed
 *  Scan from Photo Album (user selected)